-- Select Notifications & actions on the left side of the pane.
-Then scroll down a little bit on the right side pane to turn off the feature Get tips, tricks, and suggestions as you use Windows.
+3) Then scroll down a little bit on the right side pane to turn off the feature Get tips and suggestions when using Windows in the Additional settings section.

-See if this annoying issue reappears after you turn off Windows Notification.
-If not, the 100% CPU usage issue is resolved.
+See if the CPU 100% usage issue reappears after you turn off Windows Notification.
+If not, you’ve resolved this issue!

 Hopefully one of the fixes above can help you resolve this issue.
 Please leave your comment below if you have any questions.